ai-lab-science/SensorGloves/Glove2021/SensingGlove/Software/README.md

 Download and install the [Arduino] IDE on your machine.

-Drag the **hardware** folder into your Arduino directory and execute the **get.py** application situated under "/hardware/espressif/esp32/tools".
-This should make you be able to find and programm the ESP32-S2 Board through the [Arduino] IDE.

-If this does not work on your machine, try to follow the examples provided [here](https://github.com/espressif/arduino-esp32/tree/master#esp32-s2-and-esp32-c3-support).
-This may lay in the ever updated ESP32-S2 for the [Arduino] IDE.
+Follow the examples provided [here](https://github.com/espressif/arduino-esp32/tree/master#esp32-s2-and-esp32-c3-support).
+Add the provided additional Boards URL in your Preferences and then install the latest ESP32 Boards through the Board Manager.

 ## Libraries